 With your safety gear on, you can start the cleanup.
 First, get rid of all the standing water.
 A wet/dry shop vacuum is great for this, but old towels and buckets will also work if that’s all you have.
 Next, shovel any solid waste into heavy-duty trash bags.
 Once the excess water and solids are gone, it’s time to clean.
 Start by washing all hard surfaces, like concrete floors or tile, with hot water and a strong soap or detergent.
 This initial wash will remove the grime and prepare the surfaces for disinfection.

-Disinfect the Entire Area
+How to Properly Disinfect the Area

 Cleaning alone isn’t enough to make your basement safe again.
 Every surface that came into contact with the sewage must be thoroughly disinfected to kill any lingering germs and get rid of the awful smell.
 A simple and effective solution is to mix one cup of household bleach with one gallon of water.
 Use this mixture to wipe down floors, walls, and any non-porous items that were affected.
 Let the bleach solution sit on the surfaces for at least 20 minutes before rinsing it off with clean water.
 For a deep and lasting clean, be sure to open windows or use fans to ventilate the area well.